INVESTOR HREDD PRECISION TOOLS

 Certification schemes can build trust with stakeholders in these circumstances by improving auditor human rights competencies, training enough women auditors, and providing anonymity, for example through anonymous survey mechanisms, or in some cultures carefully designed focus groups.
 However, no single measure is sufficient to reduce the risk of faulty audits.
 Rather, a comprehensive strategy grounded in gender awareness is essential.

 A 2018 Profundo report on two palm oil certification schemes, Indonesia Sustainable Palm Oil (ISPO) and Roundtable on Sustainable Palm Oil (RSPO), identified significant gender gaps within the standards and governance of each.[1]
 The report cites Amnesty International’s 2016 investigation of RSPO revealing that “women are forced to work long hours under threat of having their pay cut.
 They are paid below minimum wage and kept in insecure employment without pension or health insurance.”[2]
-As a result, some palm oil plantations which RSPO member companies, such as US giants Colgate-Palmolive and Procter & Gamble, source from were granted certification despite documented harms to women and girls in their operations.
+As a result, some palm oil plantations which RSPO adhering entities, such as US giants Colgate-Palmolive and Procter & Gamble, source from were granted certification despite documented harms to women and girls in their operations.
+According to the same report, the ISPO “is lacking in indicators relating to harassment or violence against women.”[3]
 In 2020, RSPO revised its Principles and Criteria for the Production of Sustainable Palm Oil to include additional protections surrounding gender discrimination.
-According to the same report, the ISPO “is lacking in indicators relating to harassment or violence against women.”[3]

 Similarly, in 2011 Unilever faced allegations of sexual harassment and abuse of female workers at its Rainforest Alliance-certified Kericho tea plantation in Kenya following an investigation by the Centre for Research on Multinational Corporations (SOMO).[4]
 A subsequent analysis found that Rainforest Alliance certification lacked auditor training and sensitivity to the specific challenges of reporting sexual abuse,[5] and in 2023 a BBC Panorama report documented that the problem continues.[6]
-This example highlights that, in addition to gender blind spots in the certifications standard and governance, inadequate auditor training contributes to the weaknesses.[7]
+This example highlights that, in addition to gender blind spots in the initiative's standard and governance, inadequate auditor training is also a weaknesses.[7]

 → Demonstrates: Reputational risk, legal risk